Northern Irish cuisine: Breads

 Soda bread is one of Northern Ireland's griddle breads; it can be eaten straightaway, or cooked until golden in an Ulster fry.
-They are sometimes eaten with butter and homemade jam, or with savoury food such as smoked salmon, fresh fried eel, or thick dry-cured bacon.
+They are sometimes eaten with butter and homemade jam, or with savory food such as smoked salmon, fresh fried eel, or thick dry-cured bacon.
 Soda bread is a soft, thick and fluffy bread.
 It was first baked in the 1800s in Ireland, and local people used baking soda to cause the dough to rise.
 It is typically served with an Ulster fry.

-Wheaten bread

 Wheaten bread is a brown bread made with whole wheat flour which also uses baking soda as a rising agent.
 It is often sweetened in contrast to the savoury white soda bread.

-Veda bread

 Veda bread is a small, soft, caramel-colored, malted loaf, typically eaten as a slice with a cup of tea.
 Veda is often toasted and/or served with butter or margarine.

-Belfast bap

-A large crusty but soft bread roll is traditionally filled with sausages, bacon and egg.
+A Belfast bap is a large crusty but soft bread roll is traditionally filled with sausages, bacon and egg.

-Plain loaf

-A traditional style of dense, white loaf.
+A plain loaf is a traditional style of dense, white loaf.
 It has a dark, well-fired crust on the top and bottom of the bread.

-Barmbrack

-A yeast bread with added sultanas and raisins.[2]
-The bread is associated with Halloween and is often flavoured with whisky.
+Barmbrack is a yeast bread with added sultanas and raisins.
+The bread is associated with Halloween and is often flavoured with whiskey.

-Ardglass potted herring
+In Ulster Presbyterian culture, there are a range of unique sandwiches that are served amongst the communities, typically at funerals.
+These include grape and cheese, apple and Mars Bar and chicken and grape sandwiches.

+Savoury dishes

-Ardglass potted herring is found in butchers’ shops and fish traders.
+Ardglass potted herring is found in butchers' shops and fish traders.
 It is herring that is marinated in vinegar, rolled with bay leaf and baked with breadcrumbs.

-Boxty

 Boxty, mainly found in County Fermanagh, is a weighty, starchy potato cake made with a 50:50 mix of cooked mashed potatoes and grated, strained, raw potato.
 The most common variety is boiled boxty, also known as hurley, a large round loaf which is boiled whole for several hours, allowed to rest and then sliced and fried, often with bacon.

-Champ

 Champ is made with potatoes mashed with milk and chopped scallions.

-Irish stew

-A hearty stew, traditionally made with root vegetables and lamb or mutton, but also commonly with beef.
+Irish stew is a hearty stew, traditionally made with root vegetables and lamb or mutton, but also commonly with beef.
 As in all traditional folk dishes, the exact recipe is not consistent from time to time or place to place.

-Vegetable broth

-A vegetable soup made throughout Ulster contains carrots, celery, thin leeks and parsley, thickened with red lentils and barley.
-Packets of these six ingredients are often sold together as “soup veg”.
+Vegetable broth is a vegetable soup made throughout Ulster contains carrots, celery, thin leeks and parsley, thickened with red lentils and barley.
+Packets of these six ingredients are often sold together as "soup veg".

-Dulse

 Dulse is a seaweed snack food.
 Originally, it was harvested by fishermen for income supplementation when fishing was meager.

-Pasties

-Pasties are made from a mixture of sausage meat, onions, and mashed potato, shaped like a burger and spiced with black pepper.
+Northern Irish Pasties are made from a mixture of sausage or minced beef, onions, and mashed potato, shaped like a burger and spiced with black pepper.
 They can be ordered battered from most chip shops.